Noldor: Attributes

 The Noldor are counted among the Calaquendi ("Elves of the Light") or High Elves, as they had seen the light of the Two Trees of Valinor.
 The most distinctive aspect of Noldorin culture is their fondness for craftwork and skill of their workmanship, which ranges from lapidary to embroidery to the craft of language.
 Among the Elven kindreds, the Noldor are the most beloved by the Vala Aulë, who originally taught them craftsmanship.
 As a result of their renown as the most skilled of all peoples in lore, warfare and crafts, the Noldor are sometimes called the "Deep Elves".
-Following their return to Middle-earth at the end of the First Age, the Noldor build great cities within their realms in the land of Beleriand, such as Nargothrond and Gondolin.
+Following their return to Middle-earth at the start of the First Age, the Noldor build great cities within their realms in the land of Beleriand, such as Nargothrond and Gondolin.

 When the Noldor are in Valinor they speak Quenya; in Middle-earth they also speak Sindarin.
 Among the wisest of the Noldor is Rúmil, creator of the first writing system, Sarati, and author of many books of lore.
 Fëanor, son of Finwë and Míriel, is the greatest of their craftsmen, "mightiest in skill of word and of hand", and creator of the Silmarils.
 Fëanor also devised the Tengwar script.